MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 > [!IMPORTANT]
 > - This is a preview feature.
-> - This feature currently only works with the [enhanced data model](../admin/enhanced-data-model.md).
+> - This feature only works with the [enhanced data model](../admin/enhanced-data-model.md).
 > - This feature requires [Power Pages website build version 9.5.10.x](/power-platform/released-versions/portals/pagesversion9510x) for the payments control to show on the site.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]

 ## Prerequisites

-- Sign up for an account with Stripe as your payment provider and obtain test mode keys from the Developer dashboard.
+- Sign up for an account with Stripe as your payment provider and obtain test mode or the live keys from the Developer dashboard.
 - Create or identify a Microsoft Dataverse table you want to use in a multistep form.
 This table must have a currency field type that is used to charge the amount that you wish to collect from the site user.
 For more information, see [How to create and modify Dataverse tables by using the Data workspace](../configure/data-workspace-tables.md).
 - Configure a [multistep form](../getting-started/multistep-forms.md) using a Dataverse table with a step to allow users to pay.
 This step displays the payments control once configured in a later step.

 ## Step 1: Install the package

-1. In the design studio, choose **Set up**.
+1. In the design studio, select **Set up**.
 1. Under **Integrations**, select **External apps (preview)**.
 1. Select the **Install** action for Stripe.
 1. Once the package installation is complete, restart the website from [Site Actions](admin-overview.md#site-actions) in the admin center.